ceph/ceph/doc/radosgw/lua-scripting.rst

 Background Context
 --------------------
-The background context may be used for various need such as analytics, monitoring and caching data from other context executions.
+The ``background`` context may be used for purposes that include analytics, monitoring, caching data for other context executions.

-The ``RGW`` Lua table which is accesible from any context saves the data written into it while execution and this data could be read and used later in any other execution.
+The ``RGW`` Lua table is accessible from all contexts and saves data written to it during execution so that it may be read and used later during other executions, from the same context of a different one.

 - Background script execution default interval is 5 seconds.

-- Each RGW instance has its own ``RGW`` Lua table, while the Background Context script will run on every instance.
+- Each RGW instance has its own private and ephemeral ``RGW`` Lua table that is lost when the daemon restarts.
+Note that ``background`` context scripts will run on every instance.

 - The maximum number of entries in the table is 100,000.
-Each entry has a key and string value of no more than 1KB (together).
-Lua script will abort with an error if the number of entries or entry size exceeds their limits.
+Each entry has a key and string value with a combined length of no more than 1KB.
+  A Lua script will abort with an error if the number of entries or entry size exceeds these limits.

 Lua Code Samples
 ----------------